 It’s also a foodie adventure, as much of the food isn’t even recognizable to me.

 When I’ve visited Chinatown, it’s never to shop, because I’m typically staying at a hotel and not cooking.
-My visits are all about observing and taking photos.
+My visits are all about observing, learning, and taking photos.

 The produce, whether on the sidewalks, or inside shops, is gorgeous.
 And just like in Europe, it’s impeccably arranged.